IRS Form 1310

 Not all refunds are eligible for a claim using Form 1310.
 For example, if the deceased was entitled to a refund on a joint return with their spouse, then the surviving spouse can claim the refund without using Form 1310.

-The process of managing a deceased person's taxes can be complicated, so may be important to speak to a tax accountant.
+The process of managing a deceased person's taxes can be complicated, so it's best to speak with Certified Public Accountant so they can help navigate the process.